Skip to main content

 Estrogen the Master Regulator

 Often considered a primary female hormone, estrogen exerts a powerful influence on the brains of both sexes, although its effects are more pronounced in women.
-Estrogen has neuroprotective qualities and plays a significant role in and mood.
+Estrogen has neuroprotective qualities and plays a significant role in cognitive function and mood.
 It achieves this by increasing the production of serotonin, the neurotransmitter most associated with feelings of well-being and happiness.

 It also increases the number of serotonin receptors in the brain, making the brain more sensitive to serotonin’s effects.
-When are optimal, this system functions smoothly, supporting a stable mood.
+When estrogen levels are optimal, this system functions smoothly, supporting a stable mood.
 When estrogen levels drop, as they do during the menopausal transition, this support system is weakened, which can lead to symptoms of depression and anxiety.

 Progesterone the Calming Agent